Mark Jindrak

-Mark Robert Jindrak (born June 26, 1977) is an American businessman, former professional wrestler, and actor.
-He is best known for his appearances with World Championship Wrestling (WCW) and World Wrestling Entertainment (WWE) under his own name and for his appearances with Consejo Mundial de Lucha Libre (CMLL) under the ring name Marco Corleone.
+Mark Robert Jindrak (born June 26, 1977) is an American professional wrestler.
+He is best known for his appearances with World Championship Wrestling (WCW) and World Wrestling Entertainment (WWE) under his birth name, and for his appearances with Consejo Mundial de Lucha Libre (CMLL) under the ring name Marco Corleone.
 He is a former CMLL World Heavyweight Champion, CMLL World Trios Champion, and WCW World Tag Team Champion.

 Professional wrestling career

 World Championship Wrestling (1999–2001)

 Jindrak trained in the WCW Power Plant under Paul Orndorff.
 He made his WCW debut on the March 2, 1999, taping of WCW Saturday Night, teaming with Chuck Palumbo as "The Soul Surfers" in a loss to Disorderly Conduct.
 He was promoted to the main WCW roster in June 2000 under the Vince Russo era where he formed a tag team with fellow Power Plant graduate Sean O'Haire.
 In August 2000, Jindrak and O'Haire helped form The Natural Born Thrillers with Mike Sanders, Shawn Stasiak, Chuck Palumbo, Johnny "The Bull" Stamboli, and Reno.
 They were briefly "coached" by Kevin Nash.
 In September 2000, Jindrak won the World Tag Team Championship with O'Haire for the first time, despite being relatively new in the business.
 The pair won the World Tag Team Championship once more before splitting in early January 2001 when Jindrak would begin teaming with Stasiak instead.
 The team was short-lived, as Stasiak went on to pick up the managerial service of Stacy Keibler and Jindrak was taken off of television.